hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 After initial exchange the setting of ECT is OPTIONAL.
 If a sender sets the ECN field to ECT after the initial one the sender MUST implement a congestion response to ACKs indicating ECN-CE marked packets.
 It is expected that future QUIC profiles will define if ECN sender capability is mandated.

 # ECN feedback
 The ECN feedback echoes the ECN marks back to the sender.
 The current assumption is that the ECN feedback should be in the same frame as the ACK.
 The main reason behind this is that it simplifies further processing in the congestion control and error recovery.
+A dedicated ACK_ECN frame should be used.

 ## ECN feedback, wire format
 Following ECN block definition is proposed.
 The ECN block is appended after the ACK block section specified in [QUIC Transport](https://tools.ietf.org/wg/quic/draft-ietf-quic-transport/)